Skip to main content

 What is sciatica?

-The sciatic nerve stretches from the lower back through the back of the thighs and legs.
-Sciatica happens when the nerve becomes irritated or compressed.
-Inflammation of the nerve can lead to lower back pain or numbness and tingling in the back of the legs.
-Sciatica typically only develops on one side of the body.
+The sciatic nerve is a long nerve that runs from the lower back through the thighs and legs.
+If the nerve becomes irritated or compressed, it can cause a condition called sciatica.
+Symptoms of sciatica include lower back pain, numbness, and a tingling sensation in the back of the legs.
+Typically, sciatica affects only one side of the body.

 What are the symptoms of sciatica?

-Pain on one side that runs from the lower back through the back of the thigh and calf is a telltale sign of sciatica.
-The type of pain you experience with sciatica can vary.
-It may feel like:
+Pain that runs from the lower back through the back of the thigh and calf on one side is a common symptom of sciatica, with varying types of pain.:

 • Dull ache